otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-backend-testing-code-coverage-ci-cd-github-actions/README.md

 ```

 > The `options` block tells GitHub Actions to wait until Postgres is ready before starting your job steps.

+> In CI, environment variables are injected via the workflow's `env` block — the `.env.test` file is not present on the runner. `hooks.js` calls `dotenv.config` with `override: true`, but because `DATABASE_URL` is already set in the environment, `dotenv` leaves it untouched and the workflow values take effect.

 ---